Estrax/Lambda-School-Day-015-Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+They both invoke a callback on each element of the collection.
+However, `.map` returns a collection and `.forEach` returns `undefined`.

 2. What is the difference between a function and a method?

 3. What is closure?